 A summary of general ledger accounts is listed below.
-More detail and definitions can be found in the next section on General Ledger Account Definitions.
+More detail and definitions can be found starting on page 34.
 Definitions given are basic and not limited only to examples cited.

 NOTE: This summary Chart of Accounts is not all-inclusive.
 Assets, liabilities, revenues/receipts, and expenses/expenditures/disbursements all have expanded titles within the ranges indicated.
-The titles for all general ledgers, as well as the IRS 1099-MISC reporting status for expenses/expenditures, are available in the Data Warehouse of Nevada (DAWN), http://dawn12.state.nv.us:7777/swmenu.htm under Chart of Accounts.
+The titles for all general ledgers, as well as the Internal Revenue Service 1099 reporting status for expenses/expenditures, available Data Warehouse Nevada are in the of (DAWN), http://washoe.state.nv.us/ under Chart of Accounts.
 Please note not all general ledger codes within a series are active.
 The series represent a group of designated codes for certain transactions, but not all codes have been defined and established by the Controller's Office.
-If additional codes are needed within a series, contact the accounting liaison assigned to your agency.
+If additional codes are needed within a series, contact the Controller's Office liaison assigned to your agency.